 Interestingly enough even a guy with wealth, socioeconomic status, ambition and confidence will still have more social success if he’s fit and healthy, both with men and women (study).

-This is becoming more and more true as societies become more and more modern.
+This is only becoming truer as societies become more modern.
 With gender equality comes a change in how men and women are judged and perceived.
 Women are being judged a lot more based on their status, intelligence and earning power, whereas men are beginning to be judged a little more on their physical attractiveness, strength and health.

 Aesthetics and Brain Power

-As we touched in the woman section, how fit you look is usually an indicator of how fit you are.
+As we touched on in the section about female preferences, how fit you look is usually an indicator of how fit you are.
 (This depends on your nutrition and training, of course.)
 As such increasing your strength and improving your diet can have a huge impact on all of your organs—including your brain.

 Strenuous physical activity stresses the brain and promotes adaptation and growth, improving brain function and allowing the brain to better respond to future challenges.
 As a result, a good training program will have an impact on your memory, concentration, mood and ability to learn (study).